 “Michael.
 My pleasure.”
 Her hand was silky.

-Aurora said in English, “Did you enjoy the game?”
+Aurora asked in English, “Did you enjoy the game?”

 “Yes.
 I hope you don’t mind, I took some photos.”
-Michael inhaled Aurora’s coconut scent.
+Michael breathed in Aurora’s coconut scent.
 Her skin glistened like brown butter.

 Aurora said, “That camera looks professional.”